The 100 Meter Sprint - The Best Martial Arts For Self-Defense You Will Ever Learn

 Seriously, just run.
 Even if you ‘win’ the fight, you will still lose – can you deal with the potential physical, mental and legal ramifications of the conflict?

 Would it be worth it?
-Can you claim innocence or self-defence (to yourself or the law) if running was a legitimate option?
+Can you claim innocence or self-defense (to yourself or the law) if running was a legitimate option?

 Obviously some circumstances don’t lend themselves to a quick sprint escape.
 Perhaps you are in a crowded bar or train.
 Maybe a family member is present and you don’t want to just leave them.